Anna Leska: Early life and education

 Anna Leska was born on 14 November 1910 to Maria Marta (née Olszyńska) (1886-1949) and Juliusz Stanisław Natanson-Leski (1884-1953).
 Her father was an engineer and a pioneer of Poland's arms industry.
 Her younger brother was Colonel Pilot Kazimierz Leski, codename "Bradl", an intelligence officer in the Polish Home Army.

 In 1927, she passed her matriculation exam at the Cecylia Plater-Zyberkówna school in Warsaw.

-From the age of eighteen she trained to pilot gliders, hot air balloon and aeroplanes at the Warsaw Aeroclub and the Aeroklub Pomorski (Pomeranian Aero Club), eventually earning her A and B glider pilot licence and qualifying as a balloon pilot.
+From the age of eighteen, she trained to pilot gliders, hot air balloons and aeroplanes at the Warsaw Aeroclub and the Aeroklub Pomorski (Pomeranian Aero Club), eventually earning her A and B glider pilot licence and qualifying as a balloon pilot.
 From 1938, she was a member of the Warsaw Aeroclub.

 Second World War

 In September 1939, she was called up for auxiliary military service, appointed a wartime Podporuchik (second lieutenant) and assigned to the Staff Squadron of the Air Command Eskadry Sztabowej Dowództwa Lotnictwa.
 On 22 September 1939, Leska managed to escape in an RWD-13 aircraft from a German-controlled airfield in Okęcie, from where she witnessed the bombing of Warsaw.
-The Polish aircraft has been hidden in the surrounding forests to protect the fleet from attack and had been camouflaged between the trees.
-Pilots were instructed to move the planes out of the forest between air raids,and take off rapidly without waiting for the engine to warm up.
+The Polish aircraft had been hidden in the surrounding forests to protect the fleet from attack and had been camouflaged between the trees.
+Pilots were instructed to move the planes out of the forest between air raids, and take off rapidly without waiting for the engine to warm up.
 Leska later described her escape flight as "taking off from an undug potato field" in an air raid.